AntoniosBarotsis/Blog/content/posts/PoSharp/index.md

 they essentially look like a small stack trace.

 Another thing that is perhaps worth mentioning is the use of extension methods.
-Extension methods, in essence, add methods to a class from outside of this class, that sounds terribly boring until you realize how useful it is in some scenarios, in this case, it just looks a bit cleaner.
+Extension methods, in essence, add methods to a class from outside of this class.
+That sounds terribly boring until you realize how useful it is in some scenarios, in this case, it just looks a bit cleaner.
 Using extension methods I could ditch the old syntax of the tests that looked like this

 ```scala